 I love board and batten and I recently installed it in my bedroom.
 I also have it in 1 of our bathrooms, and my mudroom.
 It adds dimension to your walls, and in turn allows your walls to have more style and decor without overrunning it with other decor.

-So, do you worry that installing board and batten can be costly and out of your budget?
+So, do you worry that installing a board and batten wall treatment can be costly and out of your budget?
 What about feeling that it is not something you could do yourself?
 Well, I will tell you this…I installed this all myself, without the help of a man or construction expert, and it cost me next to nothing.

 - miter saw